shinste/poker_bot_backend/README.md

   - There will be variability with pots, players and antes that the user can edit in order to fit their desired game settings
   - Opponent cards will be shown at the end of the game, or if you have folded.
 * Move Recommendation
   - Not sure what to do?
 Opt for the "Give me a suggestion" button that will prompt an AI to generate advice based on your hand, community cards, and opponent moves.
-AI isn't perfect, so it isn't impossible for the advice or given information is exactly correct!
+AI isn't perfect, so it isn't impossible for the advice or given information to be exactly correct!
 * Feed Back
   - There will be a end-of-game summary button that prompts AI to give an explanation of how the current game went, what you've played well, and how you could improve in the future.
 * Exceptions to the rules